julianemailly/RandomDotMotionTask/README.md

 ## How to install the experiment on your computer

 To run this experiment on your computer, you will need Python and the following modules:
-..* expyriment
+* expyriment
-..* numpy
+* numpy
-..* sys
+* sys
-..* pandas
+* pandas
-..* matplotlib.pyplot
+* matplotlib.pyplot
-..* seaborn
+* seaborn

-Now that you have installed Python and the required packages, you can download the code at INSERT LINK and unzip it.
+Now that you have installed Python and the required packages, you can download the folder containing the code [here](http://github.com/julianemailly/RandomDotMotionTask/archive/refs/heads/master.zip) and unzip it.
+The best is to place the unzipped folder in your home directory.

 To run the experiment, use these commands in a terminal:

 ```
 cd RandomDotMotionTask
 python RandomDotMotionTask.py
 ```

+Be careful!
+The folder is sometimes downloaded as `RandomDotMotionTask-master`. in this case, use `cd RandomDotMotionTask-master` instead of `cd RandomDotMotionTask`.

 ## Analysis of the results